 SEARCH MIT MANAGEMENT

-Nemit Shroff is the Class of 1958 Career Development Professor and an Associate Professor of Accounting at the MIT Sloan School of Management.
+Nemit Shroff is the Class of 1958 Career Development Associate Professor at the MIT Sloan School of Management.

 © 2017 MIT SLOAN SCHOOL OF MANAGEMENT